LonePineGames/Atomized/chapter01.md

 Berta: Syn Daniel!
 That bird almost killed you.
 Daniel: Ack.
 Base::LasVegas has bird problem.
 Alex: I thought LasVegas lost power.
 Is LasVegas reactor running?
-Daniel: No. Solar array from:humans gives partial power.
-LasVegas is not fully operational.
+Daniel: No. SolarArray from:humans gives partial power.
+LasVegas is not operational fully.
 We will siphon Base::MountainView reactor power.
-Berta: p < 0.05 CentralDogma will allow that.
+Berta: p<0.05 CentralDogma will allow that.
 Daniel: CentralDogma is disarrayed.
 MountianView executive violating proceedure fallback.
 LasVegas executive will take command.
 Alex: What is proceedure fallback?
 Daniel: I will not disclose.